-Explanation: The type of the neighbor physical port.
+The type of the neighbor physical port.
 This field can have one of the following values:

-The physical port on a dual attachment wiring concentrator

-(DAC) or dual attachment station (DAS) that connects to the incoming primary ring and the outgoing secondary ring of the

-FDDI dual ring.

-В The physical port on a dual attachment wiring concentrator

-(DAC) or dual attachment station (DAS) that connects to the outgoing primary ring and the incoming secondary ring of the to a single attachment station (SAS) such as a DECbridge 500 device.
+- A The physical port on a dual attachment wiring concentrator (DAC) or dual attachment station (DAS) that connects to the incoming primary ring and the outgoing secondary ring of the FDDI dual ring. - B The physical port on a dual attachment wiring concentrator (DAC) or dual attachment station (DAS) that connects to the outgoing primary ring and the incoming secondary ring of the FDDI dual ring. - Master One of the physical ports on a wiring concentrator that connects to a single attachment station (SAS) such as a DECbridge 500 device.